fineminekine/BoneLabCrapUninstaller/README.md

 By configuring BLCU to use your OAuth2 token, it will log into your account and grab your current subscriptions and place them in a file called `subscriptions.json`.
 This file holds the mod ID and mod name for every single subscription you have.

 > [!Tip]
-> If you don't trust the script to have access to your account (even if it's only looking at your subscriptions), then create a read only OAuth2 token.
-This ensures that the script will not have the ability to edit anything on your account (e.g. adding and removing subscriptions).
+> If you don't trust BLCU to have access to your account (even if it's only looking at your subscriptions), then create a read only OAuth2 token.
+This ensures that the BLCU will not have the ability to edit anything on your account (e.g. adding and removing subscriptions).

 ### Grabbing installed mods